logzio/logz-docs/_source/logzio_collections/_log-sources/azure-logs/event-hubs.md

     Leave the other form fields as their default values, and then click **Create**.

-3. Add code to the function
+3. Set up index.js

-    In the _index.js_ window, replace the default code with the [Logz.io function code](lib/index.js).
+      In the _index.js_ file, replace the default code with the code from [index.js](https://github.com/logzio/logzio-azure-serverless/blob/master/src/index.js) in logzio-azure-serverless.

     Replace `<ACCOUNT-TOKEN>` with the [token](https://app.logz.io/#/dashboard/settings/general) of the account you want to ship to.